CLAUSE 4 – CONTEXT OF THE ORGANISATION

 b) parent organizations;

 e) workers’ organizations (trade unions) and employers’ organizations;

-f) owners, shareholders, clients, visitors, local community and neighbors of the organization and the general public;
+f) owners, shareholders, clients, visitors, local community and neighbours of the organization and the general public;

 g) customers, medical and other community services, media, academia, business associations and non-governmental organizations (NGOs);